 The above step didn’t help me to resolve the SCCM upgrade issue and it’s still stuck.
-I raised support case with Microsoft CSS. as I didn’t had enough time to troubleshoot because we should complete the SCCM upgrade within the within the change window.
+I raised a support case with Microsoft CSS. as I didn’t have enough time to troubleshoot because we should complete the SCCM upgrade within the change window.

-Moreover, there was no mention of this issue in any of the technet forums so it seems to be a SCCM bug or particular issue with our SCCM environment.
+Moreover, there was no mention of this issue in any of the TechNet forums so it seems to be an SCCM bug or a particular issue with our SCCM environment.

 Resolution FIX – SCCM Upgrade Issue